THE GRACE OF JESUS CHRIST

 God promised in Revelation 22:17 “Whoever is thirsty, let him come; and whoever wishes, let him take the free gift of the water of life.”

-When Moses asked to see God’s glory in Exodus 34:6, the Bible says that “The LORD passed before him and proclaimed, “The LORD, the LORD, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness.”
-That means whenever God’s sovereign grace operates it is imbibed with mercy, and grace and an abounding steadfast love.
-God’s sovereign grace cannot ignore the character of his name!
-And I gain peace from knowing this!
+When Moses asked to see God’s glory in Exodus 34:6, the Bible says “The LORD passed before him and proclaimed, “The LORD, the LORD, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness.”
+That means whenever God’s sovereign grace operates, it is immersed in His mercy, grace, and abounding steadfast love.
+God’s sovereign grace cannot ignore the character of His name!
+And I find peace in knowing this!

 But it still doesn’t stop there.
-Fourthly, and perhaps most importantly, we should understand where God has seated his sovereignty.
+Perhaps most importantly, we should understand where God has seated his sovereignty.
 Hebrews 4:16 says God is seated upon “the throne of grace.”
 Imagine that!
-God’s omnipotence and wisdom and determinations and judgments and sovereignty are all forced to seat themselves upon a throne of infinite, ever-abounding grace!
+God’s holiness, sovereignty, omnipotence, determinations, and judgments are all forced to seat themselves upon his throne of infinite, ever-abounding grace!
 Every action of our holy and righteous God emanates from “the throne of grace” and nothing less!

 So you see, God is sovereign when He divinely elects the citizens of his kingdom, but . . .